New street and property naming requests for developers and builders

 How to obtain property addresses

-If planning permission has been granted and you are about to start building you should contact us (see contact details on right hand side).
+If planning permission has been granted and you are about to start building you should complete the Street Naming and Numbering Request Form.

 We will need the following drawings:

-- Two copies of a site layout plan (1/500 scale).
+- Site layout plan (1/500 scale).
 This plan should clearly indicate the plot numbers of each separate dwelling or unit and show the main point for deliveries.
+Please advise house types.

-- Two copies of a site location plan.
-This plan should, where possible, show the location of the development site in relation to at least two other named streets.
+- Site location plan.
+This plan should, where possible, show the location of the development site in relation to at least two other named streets and show vehicular access from the existing roads.

-When allocating property numbers and postal addresses, we will take into account Government guidance and apply the Council's street naming and property numbering policy.
+When allocating property numbers and postal addresses, we will take into account Government guidance and apply our street naming and property numbering policy.

 When a property numbering scheme is approved, we will return an annotated copy of the site layout plan and a Schedule of Property Numbering to the developer.